What is Direct Contact Water Heating?

 Direct contact water heating involves a heat transfer method in which water is heated by coming in direct contact with hot combustion gases.
 There are no tubes isolating the combustion gases from the water being heated.
 These exhaust gases come into direct contact with the water in a non-pressurized environment that is open to standard atmosphere.

 QuikWater’s Distinct Heat Transfer Zone

-In a direct-contact water heater such as a QuikWater Flagship, MultiTower, or MegaHeater, the heat transfer between the combustion gases and the water takes place inside a hollow vertical combustion chamber.
-This chamber promotes complete combustion and consequently avoids water impinging directly on the flame (which can lead to contaminated water).
-The water is sprayed into the top of the vertical chamber, which is filled with stainless steel heat transfer media.
+In a direct-contact water heater such as a QuikWater Flagship, MultiTower, or MegaHeater, the heat transfer between the combustion gases and the water takes place inside a hollow vertical tower, which is above the end of the combustion chamber.
+This firing chamber promotes complete combustion and consequently avoids water impinging directly on the flame (which can lead to contaminated water).
+The water is sprayed into the top of the vertical tower, which is filled with stainless steel heat transfer media.
 This media provides a large surface area for heat transfer.

 The water falls through the media under atmospheric pressure.
 The exhaust gases are simultaneously forced up through the media by the burner blower.
 Most of the heat transfer in a direct-contact water heater occurs in this “heat transfer zone.”

-In the same vertical column, below the heat transfer zone, a burner is mounted that provides the energy used to heat the water.
-The burner is forced draft, which increases heating efficiency, and it is usually fired on natural gas, propane, or fuel oil.
+A burner is mounted on the end of the firing chamber, below the vertical tower housing the heat transfer zone, which provides the energy used to heat the water.
+The burner is a forced draft design, which increases heating efficiency and provides the air pressure necessary to pass through the heat transfer zone and out of the building.
+It is usually fired on natural gas, propane, or fuel oil.

 If you are looking for a non-pressurized industrial water heater that can quickly produce hot water on demand at temperatures up to 200º F, look no further.
 Contact a member of the OGI Sales Team today or request a quote.